-Going back to the example stated in Section 2.7.5, the outage request for the generation facility is deemed eligible for 1-Day Advance Approval.
+Going back to the example stated in Section 2.7.5, the outage request for the generation facility or, if applicable, electricity storage facility, is deemed eligible for 1-Day Advance Approval.
 Now,

-If Then A market participant submits an outage request, less than five days prior to the scheduled start time, to a generation facility with a 'Automatic Voltage Regulation or Power System Stabilizer Out of Service (AVR/PSS OOS)' Constraint Code, AND The outage will be granted Auto AA with a 1-Day Advance Approval priority The market participant answers the low-impact question as follows: Only a Loss of Redundancy? = YES A market participant submits an outage request, 18 days prior to the scheduled start time, to a generation facility with a 'Automatic Voltage Regulation or Power The outage will be granted Auto AA with a Weekly Advance Approval priority
+If Then A market participant submits an outage request, less than five days prior to the scheduled start time, to a generation facility or, if applicable, electricity storage facility with a 'Automatic Voltage Regulation or Power System Stabilizer Out of Service (AVR/PSS OOS)' Constraint Code, AND The outage will be granted Auto AA with a 1-Day Advance Approval priority The market participant answers the low-impact question as follows: Only a Loss of Redundancy? = YES A market participant submits an outage request, 18 days prior to the scheduled start time, to a generation facility or, if applicable, electricity storage facility with a 'Automatic Voltage Regulation or Power System Stabilizer Out of Service (AVR/PSS OOS)' Constraint Code, AND The outage will be granted Auto AA with a Weekly Advance Approval priority The market participant answers the low-impact question as follows: